 Broiled Grapefruit

 Who remembers this recipe for Broiled Grapefruit straight out of 1960s home economics class?
 Maybe even 1950s or 40s.
-I’m not sure, but I do remember Mama making it for us a few times years and years ago.
+I’m not sure, but I do remember Mama making it for us years and years ago.

 I just adore all kinds of citrus.
 Oranges, lemons, limes, mandarins, tangerines, kumquats…you name it, I like it.
 But especially grapefruit.
 I love its tart, bitter tang when combined with a little sweetness.